gabrielasanchezt/Sanchez-Data-Science-Portfolio/README.md

 Data Analysis: I analyzed the data to uncover insights about athletes and their performances.
 Data Visualization: I created clear visualizations to communicate findings effectively.
 I’ve improved my ability to work with real-world data, clean it for analysis, and present my findings in an understandable way using Python tools like Pandas and Matplotlib.
 It demonstrates my practical skills for any data-related roles.

+What the ML Sreamlit App entails:
+This app is an interactive machine learning tool built with Streamlit that predicts data.
+It takes user input (or a loaded dataset), performs data preprocessing, and allows real-time exploration of feature selection, model training, and evaluation using techniques like decision trees, random forests, or gradient boosting.

+Working on this project deepened my understanding of the entire machine learning pipeline:
+From cleaning and encoding raw data,
+To feature engineering and model selection,
+To interpreting model performance metrics like RMSE and R².
+It also reinforced key lessons about data leakage, handling categorical variables, and the importance of scaling and splitting data correctly to prevent overfitting.

+How it complements portfolio:
+Deploying models in a web interface using Streamlit, creating responsive visualizations with libraries like Seaborn and Matplotlib, and letting users customize model parameters and explore outputs live.

+By showcasing this project in my portfolio, I highlight:
+My full-stack data science capabilities (from data to deployment), My comfort with Python interactivity and UI frameworks,

 ## Goals
 1. Learn about coding